12 TikTok Food Influencers to Partner With in 2025

 tiktok food influencer cozyivn

-Ivan McCombs, @cozyivn, known as Ramen King, built a loyal #ramfam community of over 11 million followers on TikTok by combining ramen recipes with ASMR.
+Ivan McCombs, @cozyivn, known as Ramen King, built a loyal #ramfam community of over 11 million followers on TikTok by combining ramen recipes with ASMR cooking videos.
+Aside from ramen, he also creates videos of easy-to-recreate comfort dishes that showcase simple techniques with maximum flavour.

 5. Cucinaconruben